Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 to find the inverse of a matrix is through elimination.
 Once we have reached EA = U, we carry on eliminating the upper triangular region of U to get to a diagonal matrix.
-This diagonal matrix is more similar to I, and by dividing each row appropriately it <i>is</i> I. That means that there were some sequence of elimination steps which brought A to I. If we had applied those steps to I we would have ended up at the inverse of A!</p>
+This diagonal matrix is more similar to I, and by dividing each row appropriately it <i>is</i> I. That means that there was some sequence of elimination steps which brought A to I. If we had applied those steps to I we would have ended up at the inverse of A!</p>